 ― Ziad K. Abdelnour

-The idea of free will and the meaning of choice have been a philosophical discussion since the beginning of spoken language.
+Free will and the meaning of choice have been a philosophical discussion since the beginning of spoken language.
 I’d like to focus on something a bit less esoteric – choice or the illusion of choice in healthcare.
-Far from me telling you that you really do or do not have a choice, I want to open the discussion to an evidence-based answer.
-All of you, great #hcldr participants and readers, are the best examples of what is real, right now and in your experiences.
+Far from me telling you that you really do or do not have a choice, let’s open the discussion to an evidence-based answer.
+All of you, #hcldr participants and readers, are great examples of what is real, right now and in your experiences.
 Nothing is more valuable than that.

 In healthcare, the comparisons to consumer models are popular.
 We’ve discussed the similarities and differences, we’ve looked at how forced choices are not really choices at all.
-In his March 2017 #hcldr blog on “Consumerism in Healthcare,” my partner Colin Hung made the comment that sticks with me,
+My #hcldr partner Colin Hung made a comment that sticks with me,

 A forced consumer is not really a consumer.